-- A) Fit the hub (1) to the propeller shaft (2).
+A) Fit the hub (1) to the propeller shaft (2).
 Be sure that the key (3) is the proper dimension and that the hub slides completely onto the shaft.
 If you are not sure, remove the key and slide the hub onto the shaft making a mark on the shaft where the hub stops on the shaft.
 Re-insert the key and slide the hub on to the shaft, if it slides up to your mark, it is fine.
-If not, you will need to file down the sides or top of the key until the hub slides completely onto the shaft. - B) Two types of nuts are available in the Max-prop: - 1) Drilled Nut: Tighten the nut (4) onto the shaft and secure it with the pin by drilling a hole completely through the nut and shaft (a cobalt drill bit makes this task easier).
+If not, you will need to file down the sides or top of the key until the hub slides completely onto the shaft.

-2) No Drill Nut: Tighten the nut (4) onto the shaft.
+B) Tighten the nut (4) onto the shaft.
 Align the groves in the base of the nut with the groves in the central hub, so as to obtain two complete holes allowing insertion of the pins (5).
-Insert the pins, then rotate the pins are as shown in the drawing below, so as not to interfere with the inserting of the central cone gear (see figure below).

-One thread can be exposed aft of either nut system, if more than that are showing it will be necessary to cut off the excess with a hack saw.
+Insert the pins, then rotate the pins are as shown in the drawing below, so as not to interfere with the inserting of the central cone gear.
+One thread can be exposed aft of the nut, if more than that is showing it will be necessary to cut off the excess with a hack saw.
 If too many threads are exposed it will raise the central cone gear (6) and effect the performance of the propeller.

-C) On the bottom of the central gear (6) there is a groove on the bottom of one of the teeth, this represents the "X" on the chart in figure 3.
-Place the tooth with the groove into the corresponding lettered gear on the hub (1).

-D) Fill the two halves of the spinner (7) with a sea water grease.
-From our experience Lubraplate "130 AA" grease has worked best.
+- C) Insert the central cone gear (6) into the central hub (1) as shown in figure 2.
+The cone gear has a block between two teeth, this is the "X" mark.
+It will fit into the central hub at only one place, where there is a gap in the gear teeth. - D) Fill the two halves of the spinner (7) with grease.
+We recommend Lubraplate model 130AA grease.
 Close the two halves around the hub and tighten down the screws.